 Danielle with the heartbeat bear honoring her son, Tanner.
-His memory is the foundation beneath her work.

 Danielle's message is not about doing more.
 Healthcare teams are already stretched thin.
 It is about seeing differently, so that the care already being given lands the way it was meant to.
 Her work as a bereavement care educator and national healthcare consultant, and her contribution to Everly's Law in Texas, all return to one belief: every family, every time.